Yogesh0627/Full_Stack_Project/README.md

 l. let's User to Sign in / Sign up
 2. let User to create blog / save blog as draft
-3. let publish the created bold or update the published blog
+3. let publish the drafted blog or update the published blog
 4. let user to delete the blog
 5. user can see all their blogs whether they are publshed or not

 ## UpComing Features / Changes :-
 1. A Better UI
 2. Redux for state Management
-3. Better  Way to show confirmation / error mesaages
+3. Better  Way to show confirmation / error mesaages --> done
 4. Like comment and other things will add soon
-5. A better Text Editor and Pictures to Upload soon
+5. A better Text Editor and Pictures to Upload soon --> under progress